People

 Thesis: Feeding ecology and movement patterns of juvenile sablefish in coastal Southeast Alaska

-Joe Krieger, Postdoctoral Researcher, 2017-2018
+Joe Krieger, Postdoctoral Researcher, University of Alaska Fairbanks, 2017-2018

 Undergraduate / Post-Baccalaureate Research Assistants